Alice Wolf: Mayor

+During the era of rent control in Massachusetts, Cambridge prohibited any apartment from being vacant for more than 120 days.
+Those who violated the law were subject to a $500 a day fine and jail time.
+Because of the low rents owner John McAdams was receiving, he was unable to repair several of his apartments on Broadway to make them legally habitable.
+When they sat vacant longer than 120 days, four families then moved into the apartments, without McAdams' knowledge or consent.
+Wolf said she recognized that squatting in the apartments was "an illegal action," but supported the squatters and visited them in the apartments.

 Scheme Z

-Wolf led Cambridge in its opposition to Scheme Z, the widely criticized proposed interchange for the planned Big Dig highway project.
+Wolf led Cambridge in its opposition to Scheme Z, the widely-criticized proposed interchange for the planned Big Dig highway project.
 Scheme Z would have added additional miles of loop ramps to the interchange.
 Wolf successfully worked to get Cambridge to file a lawsuit in order to stop this aspect of the plan from going forward.

-As State Representative
+State representative

 In the fall of 1996, Wolf successfully ran for a seat on the Massachusetts House of Representatives, defeating Anthony Galluccio in the Democratic Primary by 89 votes.
 She was reelected in subsequent terms and served in the Massachusetts legislature for 16 years.

 Wolf served as the House Chair of the Committee on Elder Affairs and on the Women’s Legislative Caucus.
 She was recognized for her advocacy through numerous honors and awards including the Executive Office of Health and Human Services Department of Mental Health 2010 Certificate of Appreciation; the 2009 School-Based Health Center Legislative Champion Award; the 2007 NOW Legislator of the Year; the 2007 Byron Rushing Freedom of Religion Award from the Religious Coalition for the Freedom to Marry; the 2006 Massachusetts Family Planning Association Leadership Award; the 2005 Champions of Children Award from Massachusetts Advocates for Children; and the 2005 Early Education Leadership Award from the Massachusetts Association of Community Partnerships for Children.

 Wolf worked on many progressive issues and on countless bills.
 During her tenure, she worked to promote gender equality, GLBT rights, marriage equality, minority and immigrant rights, environmental causes, education, health care, reproductive rights, affordable housing, education and senior issues.
 She served as the House Chair of the Committee on Elder Affairs and of the Women’s Legislative Caucus.
 Wolf’s perseverance and hard work on behalf of those she represented was widely recognized.
 When faced with barriers to progressive legislation, she identified allies, worked within coalitions, and created strategies to move forward.

-Wolf worked closely with activists and other leaders in their efforts to ensure that the Supreme Judicial Court’s decision Goodridge v.
-Department of Public Health, which legalized same-sex marriage in Massachusetts, was not the subject of a public referendum.
+Wolf worked closely with activists and other leaders in their efforts to ensure that the Supreme Judicial Court’s decision in Goodridge v.
+Department of Public Health, which legalized same-sex marriage in Massachusetts, were not the subject of a public referendum.
 As a House whip, she persuaded legislators to vote against bringing the matter before a legislative constitutional convention.